 2nd Tonbridge (Parish Church) Scout Group

-Over Ninety years of dedicated service in the parish
+Over Ninety five years of dedicated service in the parish

 The 2nd Tonbridge Scout Group was founded in 1924 by the Rev. Fred Cribb, a curate at Tonbridge Parish Church.
 In the years since, the Group has helped many hundreds of boys and girls to “Be Prepared”.